© Michèle Monico

 After three years of competitive freediving, he started lending his breath-hold diving skills to a meaningful cause, ocean conservation.
 He has since been photographing large marine animals and placing tracking devices on these apex predators for researchers.

-In 2009, together with underwater photographer and freediving word-record holder Fred Buyle, he created Ocean Encounters.
-Together they teach breath-hold diving with an environmental focus.
+In 2009, together with underwater photographer and freediving word-record holder Fred Buyle, he created Ocean Encounters offering trips with breath-hold diving and an environmental focus.
+They did this together for a few years until they both decided to spend more time into their respectful fields.

 In 2012, wanting to take his participation to ocean conservation projects to the next level and after two years of looking for funding, William Winram founded The Watermen Project, an NPO dedicated to ocean conservation.
 With the help of donation money, shark tagging expeditions take place around the globe.